 Earthjustice Applauds Lawmakers for Voting to Restore Methane Pollution Standards

-Today, the House passed a Congressional Review Act (CRA) resolution to rescind former President Trump’s rollback of the Environmental Protection Agency's (EPA) Methane Pollution Standard.
-The companion resolution passed the Senate in April.
-The resolution was introduced in the House by Representative Diana DeGette (D-CO).
+Today, the Senate passed a Congressional Review Act (CRA) resolution to rescind former President Trump’s rollback of the Environmental Protection Agency’s (EPA) Methane Pollution Standard.
+The CRA resolution was introduced by Senators Martin Heinrich (D-NM) and Angus King (I-ME).
+The resolution has also been introduced in the House by Representative Diana DeGette (D-CO).

 The following is a statement from Jessica Ennis, Legislative Director for Climate and Energy:

 “We applaud Congressional leadership for stepping up to reinstate commonsense safeguards to reduce harmful air pollution from the oil and gas industry.
-We now look forward to working with the Biden administration to restore and strengthen this important public health and environmental protection.”
+We look forward to working with Congress and the Biden administration to restore and strengthen this important public health and environmental protection.”